its-me-dineo/its-me-dineo.github.io/docs/TLDR.md

 - I want to be able to do any video editing style.
 - I want to offer affordable video editing skill to indie content creators.

+I want to grow to create amazing work and provide that to others so they build something they love.

 # My Work

 If you want to find my work please go to [My Work](./https://its-me-dineo.github.io/mywork.html)

+# Me!
+Dino!

+IM DINO!!!
+Hello!
+I'm excited to have you here.
+Want to work together?
+I'm here for you :D

+I want to create videos and edits I'm or others are proud of.
+I know I will always have something to learn, and I will learn it, I will make better and better edits.

+I'm also really big into communication.
+You have a question?
+Ask it!
+No real pain is just asking.
+If you request a commission, I'm 1000% open to hearing everything of the little edits you want, what style you'd like, or just a specific special effect.
+That's why I have "unlimited" revisions, I want you to get your vision, and I want to be able to provide it.

+If you want some of my work, THANK YOU!
+Keep reading to get caught up on my Terms of Service and Guidelines to learn about my human limits <3.

 # Terms of Service